By Anthony Caruso III | Publisher

-His previous collegiate experience includes men’s associate head basketball coach at Southern Illinois University and assistant coach at Southern Methodist University, University of Missouri, Texas A&M University, Iowa State University and Loyola University.
+His previous collegiate experience includes being the men’s associate head basketball coach at Southern Illinois University and assistant coach at Southern Methodist University.
+He also was an assistant coach at the University of Missouri, Texas A&M University, Iowa State University, and Loyola University.

 “I couldn’t be happier to be joining Chicago State University as head coach of the men’s basketball team, which is a tremendous group of athletes ready to make their mark,” Irvin said.
 “This is an exciting time to join CSU, and I look forward to helping this team unlock its potential and achieve great things for the school and the city of Chicago.”